 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Automated Content Syndication Process – Summary
+WordPress Traffic Automation Blueprint: Automated Content Syndication Process – Summary

-Once your website and plugins have been expertly configured and fully set up, all you then have to do is post great content consistently to generate more web traffic.
+Once your website and plugins have been fully set up and configured, all you have to do is post new content consistently to automatically begin attracting more web traffic.

-If you need endless content ideas for your website or blog, we recommend subscribing to our FREE email training course on content marketing here:
+If you need help coming up with endless ideas for posting content on your site, we recommend subscribing to our email training course on growing your business online with content marketing here:

-Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is explained in the next article in our series.
+Once you have configured your WordPress site, the next step is to optimize the process.
+This step is explained in the next section of our WordPress Traffic System series.

 This is the end of Part 4